Caitlin "Cait" Shields '11 April 8, 2019 11:51 AM updated: December 20, 2019 10:13 AM

 No. 78: After Hurricane Harvey hit in 2017, The Association supported recovery efforts including the student-run organization BTHOharvey.

-No. 81: More than 1,400 Aggie students a year get Association scholarships.
-In fact, for the 2018-19 academic year, the total number was 1,823 Aggie students.
+No. 81: More than 1,400 Aggie students a year get Association scholarships; for the 2018-19 academic year, the total number was 1,823 Aggie students.
 To lend your support, visit tx.ag/give.
 To apply, use the standardized application at scholarships.tamu.edu.
 There are also many scholarships provided directly to students by Association affiliates and chartered groups such as the A&M Clubs and Aggie Moms’ Clubs.
 Visit tx.ag/clubs and aggiemoms.org/findaclub to locate a Club near you and inquire about any scholarships they may offer!

 No. 84: With help from The Association, the International Student Mentor Association is able to fulfill its mission and better serve international students by helping them acclimate to campus through mentorships.